truffle-ai/truffle-ai-sdk/README.md

-# Truffle AI SDK
+# TruffleAI SDK

-Build AI-powered applications with ease using Truffle AI.
-Deploy and manage AI agents with just a few lines of code.
+A TypeScript SDK for interacting with the TruffleAI API.
+Build and deploy AI agents with ease.

 ## Installation